 UCSF Fresno is committed to selecting and hiring the most capable housestaff in order to pursue its strategic goals of excellence in teaching, learning, research, scholarship, creative activity and service to the community.
 All offers of appointment to UCSF Fresno sponsored GME programs are specifically conditioned upon a criminal background investigation.
 Background checks will be carried out by an agency on behalf of UCSF Fresno Graduate Medical Education Office.
 By signing the background check release form, prospective trainees are consenting to a background investigation.

-You must be in possession of an ECFMG (Educational Commission for Foreign Medical Graduates) certificate in order to commence residency training in the United States.
-Please visit the ECFMG website at www.ecfmg.org for additional information on how to obtain certification.
+Matched applicants must be in possession of an ECFMG (Educational Commission for Foreign Medical Graduates) certificate in order to commence postgraduate training in the United States.
+Additional information regarding ECFMG certification can be found at: www.ecfmg.org.